mtnbkr88/ESP32LocalPortForwarder/README.md

 not support modifying the lwip library.
 So this was my first attempt at using ESP-IDF.

-Starting with ESP-IDF version 4.4.0 I made some modifications to the following lwip files to support port forwarding back onto the same network the packets came in on (It would be nice if espressif incorporates these changes into future versions of lwip):
+Starting with ESP-IDF version 4.4.0 I made some modifications to the following lwip files to support port forwarding back onto the same network the packets came in on.
+I submitted these changes as an update to esp-lwip.2.1.2 and they were accepted:

  ESP-IDF\components\lwip\lwip\src\core\ipv4\ip4.c
  ESP-IDF\components\lwip\lwip\src\core\ipv4\ip4_napt.c
  ESP-IDF\components\lwip\lwip\src\include\lwip\ip4_napt.h

+I had to hard code turning on port forwarding in opt.h because menuconfig does not handle turning on all options needed.

  ESP-IDF\components\lwip\lwip\src\include\lwip\opt.h

-I had to hard code turning on port forwarding in opt.h because menuconfig does not handle turning on all options needed.

 The ESP32 Local Port Forwarder as built can support up to 32 port forwarding rules as defined by IP_PORTMAP_MAX set in lwip_napt.h.